mandric/resume/resume.md

 # Milan Andric [calm.salt1530@fastmail.com](mailto:calm.salt1530@fastmail.com)

-Personable developer who understands that productive teams are the key to success.
-Enjoys all parts of the creative process and interfacing with different parts of an organization.
-Strong foundation in async programming with JavaScript on the frontend and backend.
-Unix veteran that lives on the command line and is familiar with most hosting services and continuous integration environments.
-Strong practitioner of infrastructure as code.
-Flexible skill set and lifelong learner who enjoys tackling problems, whether low-level technical problems or high-level process issues.
+Seasoned web developer with wide breadth of experience and focus on quality.
+Understands how good teams are built and strives to create a culture to deliver great products; teaching makes you a better developer.
+Strong proponent of open and transparent communication and processes; mistakes are opportunities.
+Passion for learning about new technologies and processes to achieve scale in feature delivery.
 Loves the feeling of building a well-oiled machine.

 ## Experience

+**Senior Software Engineer at TruckStop**
+<span class="ar">Jul 2019 - Present</span>

+- Web components development with StencilJS and Angular
+- Lead developer on automated UI testing (E2E) with Cypress as part of continuous delivery
+- Lead contributor on Frontend and Mobile Handbook and Apache Cordova and Ionic Mobile Development Setup

-**Senior Software Developer at Medic Mobile**
+**Senior Software Engineer at Medic Mobile**
 <span class="ar">Apr 2011 - Sep 2017 (6 years, 6 months)</span>

 - Second member of engineering team, helped it grow from 1 to 7 people